Privacy Policy

 Choice

-We may require you to provide certain personal information in order to receive additional information about our Company.
-We may also ask for your permission for certain uses of your personal information, and you may agree to or decline those uses.
+We may require you to provide certain Personal Data in order to receive additional information about our company.
+We may also ask for your permission for certain uses of your Personal Data, and you may agree to or decline those uses.
 If you have previously opted in to particular Activities (e.g., an online newsletter), you will be able to unsubscribe at any time by following the instructions included in each communication.
 If you decide to unsubscribe from an Activity, we will remove your personal information, and reach out to you in case we require additional information or confirmation before we can process your request.

 What data do we collect and how do we use it?